2024-01-GDEV242/ch14-techsupportio-HzAlp/README.md

 ## Changes Made

+- Modified the "fillDefaultResponses" method to support multiline entries, where a blank line marks the end of an entry and lines of text get appended if they appear on the next consecutive line.
 - Implemented reading responses from a file instead of hardcoding them ("responses.txt").
-- Updated the "generateResponse" method to handle cases where the user enters a whole sentence containing a keyword, ensuring correct responses are provided.
+- Updated the generateResponse method to handle cases where the user enters a whole sentence containing keywords, ensuring correct responses are provided for multiple keywords.
-- Modified the "fillDefaultResponses" method to support multiline entries, where a blank line marks the end of an entry and lines of text get appended if they appear on the next consecutive line.

 ## License